unitedworx/laravel-cache-keywords/README.md

 ### Notice

 This package features a slightly modified version of Laravel's built-in `Illuminate\Cache\CacheManager` class and injects it into the IoC container.
-If you are using a custom `CacheManager` of your own, please override its `repository()` method to use this packages `Repository` class.
+If you are using a custom `CacheManager` of your own, please override its `repository()` method to use this package's `Repository` class.